 Often, organic food can get expensive, so you could head to a local farmer’s market to buy your produce and other products as well.
 Be sure to consult a professional before you completely cut out a food group from your diet.8

-While you could completely avoid genetically modified products, be sure to eat a healthy
+While you could completely avoid genetically modified products, be sure to eat a healthy and balanced diet to avoid any potential health disorders.

 |↑1||Panda, Rakhi.
 Soybean allergy: Effect of genetic modification (GM), heat and enzymatic treatment on overall allergenicity.
 The University of Nebraska-Lincoln, 2012.|